 - Apply, this puts you into my system so I can keep track of your info.
 I am an active working doula, just like you, so this application gives me the chance to get to know you a little better, even if I’m with clients of my own, and hopefully move on to the next step.

 - You will receive one of two emails from me.
-An invitation to interview, with a link to schedule the interview, OR an email explaining why you may not meet the qualification, or why we are not currently hiring.
+An invitation to interview, with a link to schedule the interview, OR an email explaining why you may not meet the qualifications, or why we are not currently hiring.
 If you qualify, but we’re not hiring, your information will be kept on file for the next time we are in need of doulas.

 - Interview!
 Come with your A-game.
 This is a job like any other.
 Be prepared to tell me about your qualifications and why you’re an excellent doula that the rest of the team can depend on.
 Ask me about how all of this works, but I expect you to do your homework.
 I hope you read here first.